Up to 16 people

 This depends on your hiking experience, especially in high altitude.
 While the trail is moderate, there are steep inclines that ascend you to just shy of 15,000 feet.
 (4,550 meters) above sea level.
 Altitude makes this trek difficult.
 To put it into perspective, the northern Everest Basecamp sits at 16,900 feet (5,150 meters).

 Expert Peruvian guide & Travel Advisor; Saul Alvarez Montalvo from SAM Corporation says: “I would recommend at least two or three days to acclimate prior to starting the Laguna 69 hike.
-Laguna 69 is at 15,000FT.
+Laguna 69 is at 15,000ft and requires proper acclimitization to avoid altitude sickness.”

 6-7 hours roundtrip depending on your pace and frequency for taking breaks.